geoffreylitt/convivial-paper/all.md

 ![Opening a table corresponding to search results on Airbnb](media/opentable.png){#fig:table}
 </div>

-There's somewhat of a tension here between directness and structure.
-Manipulating the original page itself might seem most "direct."
-But the whole problem we're dealing with is that the original web page doesn't provide affordances for end-user modification, and there's no consistent structure that people can learn to work with across many sites.

-### Directness

-The table view is perhaps one hop less "direct," but in turn provides other benefits.
-Because many people are already familiar with spreadsheets, they can quickly intuit which changes are easy to make in this system.
-Also, people can learn to work with the same consistent spreadsheet view across many sites.
-This consistency is very important—learning a generic tool that can be applied to many different specific cases is very powerful, and connected to the idea of literacy in a medium (just ask anyone who has used vim, or spreadsheets, or a pencil and paper).
-Wildcard aims to balance this tension, with a workflow that involves both the table view and the original webpage.

 Wildcard is fairly general and can support many useful changes to websites, which will be demoed later:

 * sorting and filtering data: eg sorting shopping results